bennettbDEV/CollegeMarketplace/README.md

 To access our REST API documentation you can download the schema from [backend/schema.yaml](backend/schema.yaml) or run the backend server (Follow the **Try Our Code** section) and open a browser to "http://localhost:8000/" or "http://localhost:8000/api/"

 ## Features
 Our project includes all the vital features of an online marketplace, and more!
-Some of our notable features are below:
+Some of our notable features & details are below:
 - Secure authentication using JSON Web Tokens (JWT)
 - Comprehensive account management: creation, retrieval, updates, and deletion
 - Listing management with filtering, searching, sorting, and saving for later access
 - Messaging capabilities: sending, retrieving, and deleting messages
 - User interaction features: liking/disliking listings and blocking/unblocking other users
+<h4>Details</h4>

+- Each endpoint was designed with robust error handling, with specific and detailed responses for various different issues
+- Critical use cases were thoroughly tested with comprehensive unit tests and integration tests to ensure both reliability and security

 ## Try our code!
 To install the dependencies and run the project as it is now, follow these simple steps in your terminal: